-If the battery was aggravated based on use of a deadly weapon, the prosecutor's case must include specific evidence about the weapon and how it was "deadly."
-If not a deadly weapon by definition, evidence of the object used and the serious injury inflicted may be enough to establish use of a deadly weapon—for instance, evidence that an attack by a defendant wearing heavy work boots resulted in serious internal abdominal injuries would establish the boots as a deadly weapon.
+If the battery was aggravated based on the use of a deadly weapon, the prosecutor's case must include specific evidence about the weapon and how it was "deadly."
+If not a deadly weapon by definition, evidence of the object used and the serious injury inflicted might be enough to establish the use of a deadly weapon—for instance, evidence that an attack by a defendant wearing heavy work boots resulted in serious internal abdominal injuries would establish the boots as a deadly weapon.

-Other possible defenses are that the defendant's actions were purely accidental and that he had no criminal intent; or an insanity defense – that the defendant is mentally ill and did not have the capacity to control his behavior or to understand what he was doing or that his actions were unlawful.
+Other possible defenses are that the defendant's actions were purely accidental and he had no criminal intent or that the defendant is mentally ill and did not have the capacity to control his behavior or to understand what he was doing or that his actions were unlawful (insanity defense).

-Aggravated battery based on temporary disfigurement is a misdemeanor, which usually is punishable by up to one year in jail.
-Aggravated battery based on serious physical injury or use of a deadly weapon is a felony punishable in a wide range from one to twenty-five years in prison, depending on the specific provisions of each state's sentencing statute or sentencing guidelines.
+Aggravated battery based on temporary disfigurement may sometimes be punished as a misdemeanor, which usually is punishable by up to one year in jail, or as a lower-level felony, which might be punished by one to three years in jail or prison.
+Aggravated battery based on serious physical injury or use of a deadly weapon is a felony with a broad range of possible penalties, depending on the specific provisions of each state's sentencing statute or sentencing guidelines.
+A person convicted of aggravated battery might face anywhere from five to 25 or more years in prison.
 Normally, the judge has some discretion on the length of the sentence and whether to allow the defendant to serve any portion of the sentence on probation rather than in prison.

-In determining a sentence, judges usually consider defenses the defendant presented at trial, circumstances surrounding the crime, the extent of any injuries incurred, the type of weapon used, the accused's prior criminal record, and, in some situations, the victim's background or relationship to the defendant.
+In determining a sentence, judges usually consider defenses the defendant presented at trial, circumstances surrounding the crime (mitigating or aggravating), the extent of any injuries incurred, the type of weapon used, the accused's prior criminal record, and, in some situations, the victim's background or relationship to the defendant.

-In some states, battery against a special victim like a police officer or elderly person carries more severe penalties or is subject to sentence enhancement, which permits the court to add extra time to the sentence for the underlying crime.
-In many states, there also are more severe penalties or sentencing enhancement provisions if the deadly weapon used in an assault or battery is a firearm.
-Finally, in some states, the penalties are even more severe for certain types of firearms such as automatic weapons, machine guns, or guns that shoot metal-resistant bullets.
+In some states, battery against a special victim like a police officer or elderly person carries more severe penalties or is subject to a sentence enhancement, which permits the court to add extra time to the sentence for the underlying crime.
+In many states, more severe penalties or sentencing enhancement provisions apply if the deadly weapon used in an assault or battery is a firearm.
+Repeat offenders who commit violent offenses, like assault, battery, or sexual battery, might also face stiffer penalties or enhancements.
+Finally, in some states, the penalties are even more severe for battery involving certain types of firearms such as automatic weapons, machine guns, or guns that shoot metal-resistant bullets.

-Aggravated battery is a very serious felony charge; conviction of this crime can seriously affect your life.
+Aggravated battery is a very serious felony charge, and a conviction of this crime can seriously affect your life.
 You could face a lengthy prison sentence and the stigma of being a convicted felon.
 Convicted felons cannot vote or possess firearms and often have difficulty finding employment.
-A competent criminal defense attorney can help you fight an aggravated assault charge, protect your rights and achieve the best possible outcome.
+A competent criminal defense attorney can help you fight an aggravated battery charge, protect your rights, and achieve the best possible outcome.
 An attorney will thoroughly investigate your case, aid you in asserting any possible defenses, and guide you through the criminal court process.